padre-paulas/padre-paulas/README.md

 - 👋 Hi, I’m Pavlo🇺🇦 (not Pablo🇪🇸)
-- 👀 I’m interested in all kinds of stuff
-- 🌱 I’m currently learning Swift
+- 🌱 I’m currently learning JS
-- 🤝 I’m looking to collaborate on JS, HTML projects
+- 🤝 I’m looking to collaborate on Swift, JS projects
 - 📫 How to reach me: pavlo.nord@gmail.com

 <!---